When you know your child is ready:

 2. 2 holiday snaps of your child; close up preferable.

 3. Your filled in Baby Bonus Account GIRO form if you are planning to use it.
-Please ask for the form when you visit.
+Click HERE for the forms.

 How to prepare your child for separation: